lambdaclass/mirra_backend/apps/bot_manager/README.md

 1. The `game_launcher` from arena doesn't care if we spawned a bot, or even if the bot manager is alive at all to start a game
-2. The game will always start a game without delays due to bot spawning, when the bots are ready they'll start sending message as nothing happended
+2. The game will always start a game without delays due to bot spawning, when the bots are ready they'll start sending message as nothing happened
 3. If a player disconnects from a game we could spawn a bot by just doing a get request to the manager with the `client_id` that disconnected and the `game_id`